AVanDeBrook/Hack-DFW-Project/README.md

 I do not plan on developing this project actively or much further than its current state.

-Contact me if you are interested in the project or want to know more about it.
+Contact me or open an issue if you are interested in the project or want to know more about it.